detectiveren/lunaChat/README.md

 ## Interacting with lunaBOT

-So far lunaBOT is still really early and can only do one command which is telling you what the build number is, further upgrades are planned for lunaBOT so look out for that.
+So far lunaBOT is still really early and can only do a couple of commands, further upgrades are planned for lunaBOT so look out for that.

 - ```!lunaBOT buildNumber``` will make lunaBOT print the build number
 - ```!lunaBOT commands``` will make lunaBOT display a full list of commands